 What if I told you that the cause of depression may be hidden in your gut and not your brain?

 Hey!
 Before you give up, consider this: There may be another reason why you suffer from depression, a reason you haven’t thought of before.
-Not to cast too morbid a shadow over mental illness, but I just had to express how excited I am about the latest information because the last thing I heard truly surprised me.
+Not to cast too morbid a shadow over mental illness, but I just had to express how excited I am about the latest information on the possible cause of depression because the last thing I heard truly surprised me.

 It seems that depression may not be an entirely mental disorder on its own.
 The cause of depression may originate from the gut!